Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ```
 Hey [Name],

-Quick update: SendVelo is launching on Product Hunt next Tuesday!
+Quick update: Thumbway is launching on Product Hunt next Tuesday!

-You've been using SendVelo in beta, and your feedback shaped what we built.
+You've been using Thumbway in beta, and your feedback shaped what we built.
 Now I need one more favor.

 On launch day (Tuesday, [DATE]), could you: